EulerRoom/eulerroom-live/README.md

 If you want to serve the services over https, you will need to obtain a certificate from a certificate authority.
 You can use Let's Encrypt to obtain a free certificate.
+Follow the instructions on their [website](https://certbot.eff.org/) to install the certbot tool.

+Then, run:

 ```bash
 sudo certbot --nginx
 ```

 Follow the instructions to obtain the certificate.
+Certbot will also configure the nginx server to use the certificate.

 ## License